 ABOUT ME: A LAWYER DEDICATED TO HELPING OTHERS IN THEIR GREATEST TIME OF NEED

-Colleyville and Fort Worth DWI Lawyer Lindsay Truly is the Head of the DWI and Misdemeanor Criminal Defense Division at Hoeller McLaughlin PLLC.
+Colleyville and Fort Worth DWI Lawyer Lindsay Truly is a Partner and also manages the DWI and Misdemeanor Criminal Defense Division at Hoeller McLaughlin PLLC.
 She is an experienced DWI trial attorney and former Assistant Criminal District Attorney (Prosecutor) in the Tarrant County District Attorney’s Office.
 Lindsay was selected as a 2020 Super Lawyers Rising Star by Thomson Reuters and a Top Attorney in Criminal Law by Fort Worth Magazine for 2020.
 Lindsay has handled thousands of misdemeanor criminal and DWI cases and has tried over 50 misdemeanor criminal trials, including criminal jury trials for DWI, Theft, Resisting Arrest, Assault, and Criminal Trespass.

 Lindsay also has valuable experience handling hundreds of felony Driving While Intoxicated (DWI) cases.
 As a prosecutor Lindsay was responsible for prosecuting DWI offenses, as well as reviewing and presenting Felony DWI’s before a Tarrant County Grand Jury.
 This experience provides valuable insight inside the criminal justice system and sets her apart from other criminal defense attorneys who handle DWI cases.

 LINDSAY TRULY: EXPERIENCED TRIAL ATTORNEY & FORMER PROSECUTOR

 - Texas A&M University School of Law, JD